King of Wands

 Expect gains in your journey towards your inner goals, but take the time to understand how this will change you.

-You will hopefully become a better, more confident person and perhaps even be moulded into a leader, but don’t lose sight of your vision of yourself as you cross those goals.
-Richer, more successful or more powerful are not spiritual words, and you may need to consider what the words to describe you should be and where they fit into your goals, remembering being humble and assigning success to others where it is justified are the true hallmarks of great leadership.
+You will hopefully become a better, more confident person and perhaps even be molded into a leader, but don’t lose sight of your vision of yourself as you cross those goals.
+Richer, more successful or more powerful are not spiritual words, and you may need to consider what the words to describe you should be, and where they fit into your goals, remembering being humble and assigning success to others where it is justified are the true hallmarks of great leadership.

 Be wary of becoming someone else to achieve success.